krzemienski/awesome-from-stars/README.md

 * [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev): A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience
 * [anthropics/claude-code](https://github.com/anthropics/claude-code): Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 * [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer): Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
 Available both as a CLI and a modern web interface
+* [eyaltoledano/claude-task-master](https://github.com/eyaltoledano/claude-task-master): An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 * [JuanCrg90/Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): My notes of Clean Code book
 * [Clean-Swift/CleanStore](https://github.com/Clean-Swift/CleanStore): A sample iOS app built using the Clean Swift architecture.
 Clean Swift is Uncle Bob's Clean Architecture applied to iOS and Mac projects.
 CleanStore demonstrates Clean Swift by implementing the create order use case described by in Uncle Bob's talks.
 * [loryhuz/CleanyModal](https://github.com/loryhuz/CleanyModal): Swift UI Kit to present clean modal/alert